-Learning how to write a dialogue in an essay is not necessarily about the actual dialogue.
-As long as you do not do it like you are in your first grade – by mentioning that he said this and she said that, you should be alright.
+Learning how to write dialogue in an essay is not necessarily about the actual dialogue.
+As long as you do not do it like you are in your first grade – by mentioning that he said this and she said you should be alright.
 Use your imagination and the right words to create a constant flow.

 1. Quotation marks

 The words spoken by your character should go in double quotation marks.
-This is the most common option out there unless you write this essay for a British school or company.
+This is the most common option unless you write this essay for a British school or company.
 The British rely on single quotation marks.
 In fact, they tend to reverse the use of single and double quotation marks.

 “I love staring at the moon.”